YaLTeR/niri/wiki/IPC.md

 {"Action":{"FocusWorkspace":{"reference":{"Index":2}}}}
 ```

-You can find all available requests and response types in the [niri-ipc sub-crate][niri-ipc].
+You can find all available requests and response types in the [niri-ipc sub-crate documentation](https://yalter.github.io/niri/niri_ipc/).

 ### Backwards Compatibility